From laboratory to space applications, Micromega Dynamics offers high-precision mechanism concepts to meet its clients’ requirements.

 AMOS is specialised in the design and manufacture of very high-precision opto-mechanical systems for the space industry as well as professional astronomy.

 Amos wished to position itself on the adaptive telescope market.
 To achieve this, it was on the lookout for a cutting-edge business partner specialised in high-precision mechatronics.
-As we are located in a scientific park close to Amos, our geographical location greatly facilitated this collaboration between two local companies.
+As we are both a Belgian company, our geographical location greatly facilitated this collaboration between two local companies.
 Amos has since been calling upon the services of Micromega Dynamics for over 10 years to help meet its needs and overcome its challenges.
 We are currently working on our fifth telescope.

 Our secret is to work hand in hand with our partner, ensuring as much interaction with the Amos technicians as possible in order to optimise the best cost-performance ratio of each project.